-It has been about a month since the last earnings report for Rayonier (RYN).
-Shares have lost about 0.1% in that time frame, underperforming the S&P 500.
+A month has gone by since the last earnings report for Rayonier (RYN).
+Shares have lost about 1.5% in that time frame, outperforming the S&P 500.

 Will the recent negative trend continue leading up to its next earnings release, or is Rayonier due for a breakout?
 Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important drivers.

-During the reported quarter, operating income in the company’s Southern Timber segment came in at $14.7 million, down 6.4% year over year.
-This downside resulted from lower volumes, lower non-timber income and higher depletion rates, partly offset by higher net stumpage prices, and lower overhead and other expenses.
+During the fourth quarter, pro forma operating income at the company’s Southern Timber segment was $9.9 million, down from the prior-year quarter’s $12 million.
+The downside resulted from lower non-timber income and volumes.
+However, these negatives were partially offset by higher net stumpage prices and lower depletion rates.

-The New Zealand Timber segment recorded operating income of $12.8 million, down 28.1% from the year-earlier tally.
-Results indicate lower net stumpage prices, decrease in volumes, higher depletion rates and unfavorable foreign exchange impacts.
+The New Zealand Timber segment recorded pro forma operating income of $8.8 million, down from the year-earlier number of $9.4 million.
+Results indicate higher volumes, increased net stumpage prices and lower costs, partly negated by lower carbon credit sales and unfavorable foreign-exchange impact.

 How Have Estimates Been Moving Since Then?

-In the past month, investors have witnessed a downward trend in fresh estimates.
-The consensus estimate has shifted -76.47% due to these changes.
+In the past month, investors have witnessed an upward trend in estimates revision.
+The consensus estimate has shifted 166.67% due to these changes.

-At this time, Rayonier has a subpar Growth Score of D, though it is lagging a bit on the Momentum Score front with an F. Charting a somewhat similar path, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.
+Currently, Rayonier has a subpar Growth Score of D, however its Momentum Score is doing a lot better with an A. However, the stock was allocated a grade of D on the value side, putting it in the bottom 40% for this investment strategy.

-Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
+Estimates have been trending upward for the stock, and the magnitude of this revision looks promising.
 Notably, Rayonier has a Zacks Rank #3 (Hold).
 We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report